Yxwww/yuxi-site/posts/redux.md

 - The state of the application is much easier to reason about directly led to deterministic application behavior
 - Established architecture standard.
 Having a structure is always better than not having one.

-## The principles and the challenges
+## The principles, the challenges, and how to get there

 The best thing about learning Redux is grasping its principles and concepts that come with it.
 I've applied Redux concepts to solve various programming problems in different environments.
 Like any other technologies, knowing how to apply the concepts into an application stack effectively remains challenging.